networkop/netbox-awx-automation/README.md

 ![](https://gitlab.com/nvidia-networking/systems-engineering/poc-support/netbox-awx-automation/-/raw/main/awx/hosts.png)

-Now we can run the first end-to-end test by combining all of the previously configured elements in a single job template.
+Now we can run our first end-to-end test by combining all of the previously configured elements in a single job template.

 ![](https://gitlab.com/nvidia-networking/systems-engineering/poc-support/netbox-awx-automation/-/raw/main/awx/debug.png)